microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/lab/instructions/lab-topics-ai-builder.md

 ### What is Topic Redirection?

 Topic redirection in Microsoft Copilot Studio is a powerful feature that allows your agent to dynamically route conversations to specific topics based on user input or conditions.
-Think of it like a smart traffic controller for conversations:
+Think of it like a smart traffic controller for conversations.

 Imagine you have a customer service agent that can help with different types of requests - billing questions, technical support, or product information.
 Instead of having one massive conversation flow that handles everything, topic redirection allows you to: